Muhammad bin Tughluq

-Muhammad ascended to the Delhi throne upon his father's death in 1325.
-Accounts by visitors of the Sultan Muhammad n describe him as an "inhuman eccentric" with bizarre character.
-The sultan is said to have ordered the massacre of all the inhabitants of the Hindu city of Kannauj.
-He is also known for his wild policy swings.
+Named Jauna Khan as Crown Prince, Muhammad ascended the throne of Delhi upon his father's death in 1325.
 Muhammad bin Tughluq had an interest in medicine.
-He was also skilled in several languages: Persian, Hindavi, Arabic, Sanskrit and Turkish.
+He was also skilled in several languages: Persian, Hindavi, Arabic, Sanskrit and Turkic.
 Ibn Battuta, the famous traveler and jurist from Morocco, wrote in his book about his time at the Sultan's court.
+Exhibiting traits of paranoid personality disorder, Muhammad was nicknamed the Wisest Fool.